Digital Agency Marketing: What It Actually Includes (And What to Expect)

 The key metric to track is cost per lead or cost per acquisition, not vanity metrics like impressions or clicks.
 A campaign with 10,000 impressions and zero conversions is a waste of money.
 A campaign with 500 clicks and 30 booked calls is a success, regardless of how it looks in a dashboard.

 For most small businesses, Google Search Ads — targeting people who are actively searching for your service — outperform broad awareness campaigns on social media.
 Social ads work better for businesses with strong visual products or audiences that need education before they buy.
+If you operate in San Leandro or the East Bay, this digital agency marketing guide walks through exactly what local PPC looks like in practice.

 Email Marketing and Automation